-Tokyo, a metropolis like no other, offers you unique and inspiring moment by the marvelous mixture of traditional and contemporary attractions.
+Tokyo, the capital and a metropolis like no other, home to over 30 million people, offers you unique and inspiring moments through the marvelous mixture of traditional and contemporary culture.

-The most popular historical place is Asakusa’s Sensoji Temple and Nakamise Road, a colourful street of festive stalls, which are always bustling with local worshippers and tourists alike.
-Many UNESCO Intangible Cultural Heritage productions in the world-famous arts of Kabuki, Bunraku, and Noh are offered at various theatres.
+Among popular historical sites are Asakusa’s Sensoji Temple and Nakamise, a colorful lane leading to the temple with festive stalls, which are always bustling with local worshippers and tourists alike, and the imposing Meiji Shrine and surrounding woods near Harajuku that offers an oasis of tranquility in the midst of the urban bustle.
+Many UNESCO Intangible Cultural Heritage productions in the world-famous arts of Kabuki, Bunraku, and Noh are offered at various theaters.
 Visitors can also observe and practice the Zen-inspired tea ceremony, as well as Ikebana, an elegant traditional form of flower arrangement.

-Autumn in Tokyo is one of the most pleasant seasons, as temperatures are neither too cold nor too hot, and you often are treated to fine days with clear skies*.
+September in Tokyo is one of the best seasons, as autumn begins to settle in.
+Temperatures are neither too cold nor too hot*, and you often are treated to fine days with clear skies.
 Chrysanthemums, the national flower, bloom to create beautiful displays of abundant flora that enchant visitors.

 The various facets of Tokyo will offer all of you unforgettable experiences.